A personal licence is required by the person responsible for the sale of alcohol from premises. This is in addition to the premises licence.

 How to apply

-- Complete and sign the appropriate application form.
-The application may be typed or written legibly in black ink.
+- a signed and completed application form.
+Applications may be typed or written legibly in black ink.

-- Enclose a completed disclosure of criminal convictions and declaration form.
+- a signed and completed disclosure of criminal convictions and declaration form.

-- Enclose two passport-sized photographs, one of which must be endorsed as a true likeness of the applicant.
+- two passport-sized photographs, that must be endorsed as a true likeness of the applicant.

 If you have a criminal conviction